jladdjr/steno-etudes-for-developers/etude02.md

 but - for me at least - is full of gotchas.
 If left unpracticed, these gotchas will become speed bumps.

-"Created" is a speed bump for me because my mind stops to ask, "Should the stoke use A and E (`AE`), because 'created' has these two letters in it?
+`Created` is a speed bump for me because my mind stops to ask:

+_"Should the stroke use A and E (`AE`), because 'created' has these two letters in it?
-Or should I use the stroke for a long E (`AOE`) here instead?"
+Or should I use the stroke for a long E (`AOE`) here instead?"_

 This is a fair question -- I have seen both of these patterns used in strokes, so it makes sense that my mind would find itself at a fork in the road.